DigitalPublishingToolkit/TOD15-Online-Courtship/md/08_Lardellier.md

 is fierceness in competition that is not specific to the virtual world and that can cause what psychoanalysts call a narcissistic injury: the feeling you are left with after an emotionally-invested relationship is terminated.
-But the Internet allows you to “move on to the next one.”
+But the internet allows you to “move on to the next one.”

 It is the overall system of dating sites which causes this consumption trend.
 You make the most rational and judicious choice, generate traffic